Great results for Tanya and her horses

 We have had a busy week out and about eventing, along with training and teaching.

-Last weekend I had Candy at Eland Lodge in the ON.
+Last weekend I took Candy to Eland Lodge in the Open Novice.
 The dressage arena was unfortunately right next to the start of the XC which meant there were some rather excited horses!
 Candy held it together just about…we added a couple of unnecessary changes in the canter work, but she didn’t explode like some other horses!
 She showjumped well, just had a pole which was my fault pushing her too quickly into a double and then pinged round the XC for a steady clear to finish just out of the placings.

 On Monday I was back at Breckenbrough Horse Trials with Skip for an unaffiliated one day event, but around the same course as he did at the BE event the week before.
 He was very settled in the dressage to get a score of 29.3 and once we got him into the showjumping arena he jumped without napping this time and just caught a pole at the second last.
 It was like riding a different horse round the XC this time, there was no napping and he felt super confident to go clear inside the time to finish 7th.
 It was a much better result!